PedroGarciaOT/FortifyDemoApp/README.md

  - you can type in some keywords in the search box, e.g. "alphadex" to filter results
  - you can click on any search result to navigate to a details page
  - you can download a datasheet PDF from a details page
  - you can subscribe to the newsletter by entering an email address in the input field of the footer
+ - you can login/logout

 These have been "enabled" because they all have potential security issues that can be found by Fortify.

 Deploy Application (Azure)
 --------------------------

-If you want to run the application in the cloud (so you can run a WebInspect span for example) you can deploy the application to Microsoft Azure along with its required infrastructure by using the following (from a Windows command prompt):
+If you want to run the application in the cloud (so you can run a WebInspect scan for example) you can deploy the application to Microsoft Azure along with its required infrastructure by using the following (from a Windows command prompt):

 ```
 az login [--tenant 856b813c-16e5-49a5-85ec-6f081e13b527]
-az group create --name fortify-demo-rg --location eastus
+az group create --name [YOUR_INITIALS]-fortify-demo-rg --location eastus
 gradlew azureWebAppDeploy
 ```